 Skweezrs are our top three favorite find.
 This sheet is like an open-ended envelope for your child’s mattress.
 It is made of lycra and very tight fitting.
 It gives sensory input to calm and soothe a child, making sleep easier.
-Ricochet used to pile blankets and pillows all around and atop himself to sleep.
-We called it making a Ricochet taco.
+My son used to pile blankets and pillows all around and atop himself to sleep.
 He needs deep pressure input to calm and remain less restless, and the Skweezrs sheet provides just that.

 4) Time Timer

 Kids with ADHD often struggle with the concept of time.
 They generally don’t have a good feel for how long a certain amount of time is, nor how much time has passed.
 The Time Timer provides a constant visual measure of time — the red disc fills in the amount of time you set and disappears as time passes.
 This is an excellent tool for kids with ADHD!

 5) Weighted Blankets

 Weighted blankets work much the same way as the Skweezrs sheet and the HowdaHug chair.
 The weight of the blanket provides proprioceptive input required to calm and relax that many kids with ADHD are lacking.
 A weighted blanket provides a lot more deep pressure than the other two products that help with sensory input.
 My son sleeps inside his Skweezrs sheet and under his weighted blanket every night.
 He will put the weighted blanket on when he feels anxious as well.